Beigan: Air

-The Matsu Beigan Airport links the Matsu Islands and Taiwan Island at Taipei Songshan Airport and Taichung Airport.
+The Beigan Airport links the Matsu Islands and Taiwan Island at Taipei Songshan Airport and Taichung Airport.

 Sea

 The township houses the Beigan Harbor.
 There are commercial boat rides from Nangan regularly every 10 to 15 minutes.
 Boats from the Port of Keelung on Taiwan Island regularly visit Nangan, and from Nangan one can take the ferry to Beigan.

 Starting 23 December 2015, there will be direct ferry service between Beigan and Huangqi in Lianjiang County, Fuzhou, Fujian, Mainland China.

 Road

 Roads in Beigan are served by taxi or rented cars and buses.
 Scooters can also be rented from several places.